alberdilab/drakkar/README.md

 **-i**: path to the folder where the metagenomic sequencing reads are stored.
 **-o**: path in which the DRAKKAR outputs will be stored.
-Metagenomic reads are not mapped to a host genome, and individual assemblies are performed.
+Metagenomic reads are not mapped to a host genome, individual assemblies are performed, and genome-based profiling is conducted.

 #### With reference genome